Eliza Grey: Early life

-Elizabeth Lucy Spencer was born 17 December 1822 in a quaint and modest house near the Cobb in Lyme Regis, Dorset, England.

-In 1833, her father was knighted and appointed Government Resident at Albany, Western Australia on the recommendation of Sir James Stirling.
-In the same year the Spencer family sailed in the storeship HMS Buffalo, loaded with plants, livestock, farm implements, stores and servants reaching Western Australia in September of that year.
-Her father purchased the Government Farm, and she resided there with her parents, seven brothers and two sisters.
+Elizabeth Lucy Spencer was born 17 December 1822 near the Cobb in Lyme Regis, Dorset, England.In 1833, her father was knighted and appointed Government Resident at Albany, Western Australia on the recommendation of Sir James Stirling.
+On the 12th of May 1833, the Spencer family departed Plymouth upon the storeship HMS Buffalo, loaded with plants, livestock, farm implements, stores and servants.
+They reached Western Australia in September of that year.

+Her father purchased the Government Farm (known as Strawberry Hill Farm), and she resided there with her parents, seven brothers and two sisters.
 They lived in a pise cottage until, in 1836, the current two-storey stone house was built adjoining the older home.

+When her father became ill, Eliza and her sister Augusta helped with clerical work.
+Richard Spencer died on July 24 1839.
+Later that year on 16 October 1839, Eliza's brother Horatio Spencer, along with another teenage boy, where killed in an accident when I tree fell in their farm.

 Marriage

-George Grey was a visiting magistrate in Albany when he met young Eliza Lucy, the seventh child of Sir Richard and Lady Spencer, at their Strawberry Hill Farm.
-George and Eliza married on 2 November 1839 at the farm after a brief courtship.
-She was sixteen and he was twenty-seven.
+George Grey (then, Lieutenant) was a visiting magistrate in Albany when he met Eliza, at Strawberry Hill Farm.
+George and Eliza married on 2 November 1839 at the farm after a brief two month courtship.
+She was fifteen and he was twenty-seven.

+On 5 March 1840, they journeyed upon the Caledonia to England.
+Soon after they departed, Eliza's brother Seymour, who had travelled to farewell the couple out of Princess Royal harbour was caught in an accident.
+An issue occurred with the vessel's mast and it capsized, throwing everyone overboard.
+The harbour master and Seymour where the only two that drowned.

-Their only child, a son named George, born 1841, lived only five months.
-It has been said that George blamed Eliza for his death, claiming their child was neglected.
+In 1841, on board the Lord Glenelg, they returned to Australia when George Grey was appointed the third Governor of South Australia, a position he held until 1845.
+During the voyage, on 16 February, Eliza gave birth to a boy, who was named George, after his father.
+On 25 July 1841, the child died after only five months.
+It has widely noted that George blamed Eliza for his death, claiming their child was neglected.
+It is also noted that these events put significant strain on their marriage and saw them both grow apart and away from social life of the time.